 We recommend that you DO NOT STIR.

-….but if you do around 1.5 hours, know that it won’t take as long to cook.
+With that said, if you do stir it around the halfway mark, know that it won’t take as long to cook.

 Then, you’re ready to enjoy!